KoushikVK/Ecommerce-EDA/readme.md

 ___
 ## **SUMMARY AND REFLECTION**
 This is an exploratory data analysis project which involves some fundamental concepts of EDA and data preprocessing (also known as data wrangling) in Python using an IDE.
-> All rights related to the published dataset are reserved with the issuing authorities of the same (Kaggle).

-> The project may be used only as a learning resource; no part of the same must be copied for any other usage whatsover.